Your Medical Family

 You may meet medical students during your stay also.
 They are here to learn about pregnancy and childbirth.
 They may do your physical examination and take your medical history.

-- Breastfeeding nutrition advice before your baby is born
+- Breastfeeding advice before your baby is born

-- Make a feeding plan for your breastfeeding baby or babies
+- Creating a feeding plan for your baby or babies

 The Department of Nursing has two advanced practice mental health clinical nurse specialists.
 They can help with issues related to your birthing experience.
 They can help with: